Employees Perception Of Leadership In A Culturally Diverse Organization: Qualitative Case Study

-Diversity: Diversity is defined as “a wide range of people who are different in terms of a range of variables such as ethnicity, gender, religion, socioeconomic background, race, political beliefs, ideologies, sexual orientation, and disabilities” (O’Neill, 2018, p.
+Diversity: Diversity is defined as "a wide range of people who are different regarding a range of variables such as ethnicity, gender, religion, socioeconomic background, race, political beliefs, ideologies, sexual orientation, and disabilities" (O'Neill, 2018, p.
 9).

-Leadership: “Leadership is the ability to influence and interact with others moving them towards the direction of a common goal” (Onkham, et al. 2015, p.
+Leadership: "Leadership is the ability to influence and interact with others moving them towards the direction of a common goal" (Onkham et al., 2013, p.
 885).
 Alvesson and Blom (2015) reported that "the message emerging from many influential leadership studies is that leadership is a good thing, and employees generally benefit from and desire it."

 Cultural Diversity: “Cultural diversity does not just imply geographical diversities: it embraces employees from different economic backgrounds as well as diverse industry experiences” (Mukherjee, 2016, p.
 79).